 Ecclesiastes 3:4 tells us there is "a time to mourn, and a time to dance.”

-Mourning and grieving have their season, but then it's time to take off the black and go forward with life, even if we still walk with “a limp.”
+Mourning and grieving need to have their season, but the time comes when we must take off the black and go forward with life, even if we walk with a limp.

 Once the Lord got Samuel’s attention, He sent him to the house of Jesse the Bethlehemite to anoint Jesse’s youngest son David as the next king over Israel.

-To “anoint” someone meant pouring olive oil on their head, which was symbolic of the Spirit of God filling them with wisdom, courage, and leadership ability.
+To “anoint” someone meant pouring olive oil on their head, symbolizing the Spirit of God, filling them with wisdom, courage, and leadership ability.

 While Samuel didn’t live to see the glory of David's kingdom, he was comforted in knowing that God had started a new plan through David, a man after God’s own heart who would do His will.

-It's good to be like Samuel in bringing our shattered dreams to the Lord, knowing that He will mend, restore, and comfort us as He gives our life fresh direction.
+It's good to be like Samuel in bringing our shattered dreams to the Lord, knowing He will mend, restore, and comfort us as He gives our life fresh direction and vision.

 Don't Blame God for What People Do

 People sometimes hold God responsible for the death of their dreams.
-But it’s important to understand that while He is all-powerful, He does not control the free will actions of men.
+But please understand that while God is all-powerful, He gave man dominion and the freedom to make life choices.
+He does not control the free will actions of men.
 As a result, the terrible things that happen on earth are not His will.

 God, being good, does not do evil and “allows” evil to the extent that His creations, Adam and Eve and their children (us), allow evil.